TABLE OF CONTENTS

 - Follow our new “suggested tip” guidelines.
 Starting July 1st, if we know what a partner’s average tip is from non-Offline customers, we will tell you in the Offline newsletter so that you have a reference point.

 Ok, so that covers it for sit-down restaurants.
 What about fast casual and cafe concepts?

 Frankly, this was the part where I was completely ignorant.
-Before Premium, when I’d pop into a place where I could buy a poke bowl, a coffee, etc., I used to think that tipping at all was extremely generous.
+Before Offline, when I’d pop into a place where I could buy a poke bowl, a coffee, etc., I used to think that tipping at all was extremely generous.
 That might’ve actually been true back when cash tips were collected in a jar, but in 2019, we have to look at the data.

 Here’s the anonymous tipping data from two of our fast-casual/cafe-style partners:

 You read that right.
-The average tip from non-Premium customers at these two fast-casual partners was over 9%!
+The average tip from non-Offline customers at these two fast-casual partners was over 9%!
 Whether or not you realize it, the expectation from staff at these partner businesses is that you will tip, and that 9%+ is the norm.
 That was honestly news to me.

 Again, we can boil it down to the three same fixes we laid out above: